-Thomas Franklin Waters wrote about the history of this lot: Richard Hubbard owned a goodly two acre tract bounded by Stony St., as it was then called, County St. and East St. This, he sold with a house to Ezekiel Rogers, son of Rev. Nathaniel Rogers, Jan.
-28 1674 (Ips.
-Deeds 3 : 343).
-His daughter, Martha, sold the house and land to Thomas Dennis, May 16, 1685 (Ips.
+Thomas Franklin Waters wrote about the history of this lot: “Richard Hubbard owned a goodly two-acre tract bounded by Stony St. (as it was then called), County St., and East St. This, he sold with a house to Ezekiel Rogers, son of Rev. Nathaniel Rogers, Jan.
+28, 1674 (Ips.
+Deeds 3: 343).
+His daughter, Martha, sold the house and land to Thomas Dennis on May 16, 1685 (Ips.
 Deeds 5: 133).
-The deed specifies that it was “over against the sd.
-Dennis’s new dwelling house” which was on the lot now owned by the Ignatius Dodge heirs (*circa 1900).
-A succession of Dennis family members retained this property, John, Nathaniel and others, and the old house on the corner of County and Summer Streets is still known as the Dennis house.
+The deed specified that it was “over against the sd.
+Dennis’s new dwelling house” on the lot now owned by the Ignatius Dodge heirs (in 1900).
+A succession of Dennis family members retained this property, John, Nathaniel, and others, and the old house on the corner of County and Summer Streets is still known as the Dennis House.”

 Lydia Dodge was the daughter of Nathaniel Dennis and Mary Staniford.
 Lydia married John Newmarch in 1809.
 He died three years later, and she then married John Howard Dodge on Nov.
-19, 1815 in Ipswich.
-Their son Captain Ignatius Dodge (1816 – 1901) inherited the house.
+19, 1815, in Ipswich.
+Their son, Captain Ignatius Dodge (1816 – 1901), inherited the house.
 He was captain of the ship “July Fourth.”
 The house remained in the family for years.
 In the early 1800s, Eunice Hale maintained a school in the building.

 Restoration photos